Snowboarding Profiles' best freestyle snowboards list has now been updated for the 2025-2026 season.

 Smart rating score: 85.9/100

-Starting off the list at #10, we have Burton's Good Company.
+In at #9, we have Burton's Good Company.

-Following on from the legacy left behind by the Kilroy Process and Kilroy Twin (both predecessors which were very similar boards), the Good Company is, like the Relapse below, a board that can carve really well, but still manages to be an easy turning board that rips anything in the terrain park.
+Following on from the legacy left behind by the Kilroy Process and Kilroy Twin (both predecessors which were very similar boards), the Good Company is a board that can carve really decently, but still manages to be an easy turning board that rips anything in the terrain park.

 It also excels at finding side-hits off groomers or buttering around/doing ground tricks wherever it pleases.
 And of course, has a great time in the park.